 7. Must have ingredients:

-You will learn that having some key ingredient always stocked in your fridge and pantry will excel in your creations.
+You will learn during culinary school that having some key ingredient always stocked in your fridge and pantry will excel in your creations.
 For instance, butter makes everything better, salt make your dish tastier, lemons add that exquisite fresh taste and eggs can do anything to your plate.

 Culinary Program Knowledge and Skills

-You will learn many different skills during a culinary training program.
+You will learn many different skills during culinary school.
 These skills include attention to detail, patience, cleanliness, arithmetic, hospitality, and teamwork.
 With this skill set you will be prepared to work in the kitchen, whether you are a head chef, line cook, prep cook or baker.

 Skill #1: Attention to Detail